mariannacnsilva/WordWise/README.md

 ## Development API

+Remember to change the API key for chatGPT ind your .env .

 Run `python app.py` to start the API.
-Remember to change the IP address in the routes.

 ## Code scaffolding